giladk123/terraform-azurerm-modules/modules/storage_account/README.md

 2. Storage account names must be between 3-24 characters, lowercase letters and numbers only
 3. Some features like NFSv3 have specific requirements (e.g., is_hns_enabled must be true)
 4. Network rules are applied after the storage account is created
 5. When using lifecycle management, ensure blob versioning is enabled if you want to manage versions
+6. When using private endpoints, consider setting `public_network_access_enabled` to `false` and configuring appropriate network rules
+7. Private endpoints require the subnet to have private endpoint network policies disabled
+8. Each subresource type (blob, file, etc.) requires its own private endpoint